On the wake and flapping dynamics of different aspect ratio flags: Results and discussion

 To quantify how the intensity of vorticity released in the wake increases with increasing aspect ratio, we calculate the circulation released from the tip during half a stroke.
+The three-dimensional topology of the vortices in the wake are described as a horseshoe-shaped vortex \citep{huang_three-dimensional_2010}.
+Since circulation is conserved along a vortex tube, mid-plane flow data are relevant to describe the near wake dynamics behind a flapping flag.
+The technical details for the integration of the circulation is described in \cref{app:circulation} of the appendix.
 The dimensionless positive and negative circulation $\Gamma/\Uinf L$ is presented as a function of the dimensionless time $t/T$ with $t=0$ corresponding to the maximum downward deflection of the tip.
 The sharp increase of negative circulation occurs shortly after the upward motion of the tip starts and negative vorticity is released in the wake.
 Vorticity release changes sign when the tip reverts at the end of the upstroke, no more negative vorticity is released.
 The existing negative vorticity is convected downstream, and negative circulation reaches a plateau after the tip has started the downward motion ($t/T > 0.5$ in \cref{fig:circulation}a).
 At the tip reversal around $t/T=0.5$, positive vorticity is released, and we observe the same evolution of the circulation as in the first half cycle, but with opposite sign.
 For both positive and negative circulation, the maximum value occurs around or slightly after the tip reversal.
-Maxima of circulation nearly double from $\kindex{\Gamma}{max}/\Uinf L= \num{0.72}$ to \num{1.35} with aspect ratios increasing from $H/L = \num{0.375}$ to \num{1.25} (\cref{fig:circulation}).
+Maxima of circulation nearly double from $\kindex{\Gamma}{max}/\Uinf L= \num{0.72}$ to \num{1.35} with aspect ratios increasing from $H/L = \num{0.375}$ to \num{1.25} (\cref{fig:circulation}a).
 The variations of the non-dimensional circulation we observe for flags of the same length, reduced velocity, and Reynolds number suggest that $L$ is not the only characteristic dimension to scale the flow quantities.
 We propose two alternative length scales to account for the variations in circulation: the ratio of the area over the perimeter $L^* = LH/(2L+2H)$ and the square root of the area $\sqrt{LH}$.
-The area-to-perimeter ratio $L^*$ is a fourth of the hydraulic diameter which is used to scale the wake dynamics behind flat plates \citep{fernando_reynolds-number_2016}.
+The area-to-perimeter ratio $L^*$ is a fourth of the hydraulic diameter which is used to scale the wake dynamics behind flat rectangular plates \citep{fernando2016vortex} and flat elliptical plates \citep{fernando_reynolds-number_2016}.
+In the context of vortex formation behind an accelerated plate, the total mass displaced scales with the area of the moving object, and the vorticity is generated along the perimeter, such that the area-to-perimeter ratio is expected to be a measure for the reciprocal of the vorticity production per mass displaced.
+Alternatively, the wake behind a plate is expected to scale with the equivalent diameter, i.e. the size of a circle of equal area as the plate \citep{higuchi1996three}, which is the equivalent to using $\sqrt{LH}$.
 The square root of area $\sqrt{LH}$ performed better at scaling circulation, hydrodynamic impulse, and kinetic energy for accelerated polygonal disks \citep{caverly_invariant_2025}.
 The square root of area is also more robust in the case of fractal objects in steady motions where the perimeter to area ratio can become extremely large without having a measurable influence on the flow properties \citep{nedic_drag_2013}.
+Both length scales, $L^*$ and $\sqrt{LH}$, have been successful at collapsing circulation data for plates of different geometry and aspect ratio and are good candidates to account for three-dimensional effects in the wake of flapping flags.